 MD: Of course!
 That’s the greatest trick Hollywood has… their greatest means of prosperity.
 I mean… I’ll give you an example of that.
 The moment a scriptwriter starts working, getting paid… before you’re near having a film, that blob of money that’s paying the scriptwriter’s wages is gathering interest at a rate that’s usually quite substantial.

 The Italian Job, for example, cost £3.25m in 1969, it had a very slow start, screwed up in America, which was Paramount’s fault [and probably] to some extent [to do] with the poster… and you have to ask yourself, why did Paramount remake it in 2003?
-It’s because they are making so much money out of it… in Britain and Australia and a few other places the film cost £3.25m to make back then.
+It’s because they are making so much money out of it… in Britain and Australia and a few other places, the film cost £3.25m to make back then.
 The last statement I looked at which was five years ago – the film still had a deficit of £8m, so you can never catch up!

 TM: That’s extraordinary!
 Talking about your time with Paramount back then, you were working with them in their heyday and one of their most famous studio heads, Bob Evans?

 MD: The greatest studio head I ever worked with, he was just fabulous!
 He made decisions instantly!
 He read people well, he was utterly charming.
-He had been an actor you know and he was a good tennis player (laughs)… a very good tennis player (laughs)… which helped a lot, huh, huh… no, no, he was marvelous.
+He had been an actor you know and he was a good tennis player (laughs)… a very good tennis player (laughs)… which helped a lot, huh, huh… no, no, he was marvellous.

 TM: Wasn’t it through Bob Evans that you passed on one of the greatest films of all time?